a2800276/gaml/README.md

 * I don't need it, I only want to generate static html
 * It's too hard for me
-* Go comes with a great templating engine which can easily be combined with gaml
+* Go comes with a great templating engine which can easily be combined with gaml see the `template.go` example in the example subdirectory.

 ## Less formatting options